VioletHarmon2002/weatherStationproject/docs/journal.md

 27.09.2024
 today i am dealing with  fritzing designs, creating 3d models for my project.
 As i chose smart clocks, i had to choose the right materials and components.
 It may be quite complicated for me, as its the first time i am working with 3d modeling.
 I also chose details foe my project, but i still need to buy KY-018 (Photo Resistor, KY-040 (Rotary Encoder)

+29.09.2024

+today i have created Php connections to my project, so i can use database i have created for my project.